nramc/my-notes/docs/blog/articles/java/testing/junit-extension-conditional-execution.md

 **Implement the Conditional Extension Resolver**

-The resolver checks the specified conditions and applies the extensions if they match:
+The resolver checks the specified spring profiles and activates the extensions only if the active profiles match with any of the specified profiles:

 ```java